uber/h3/website/docs/core-library/h3indexing.md

 The three bits for each unused digit are set to 7.

-### H3 Unidirectional Edge Index
+### H3 Directed Edge Index

-An H3 Undirectional Edge index (mode 2) represents a single directed edge between two cells (an "origin" cell and a neighboring "destination" cell).
-The components of the H3 Unidirectional Edge index are packed into a 64-bit integer in order, highest bit first, as follows:
+An H3 Directed Edge index (mode 2) represents a single directed edge between two cells (an "origin" cell and a neighboring "destination" cell).
+The components of the H3 Directed Edge index are packed into a 64-bit integer in order, highest bit first, as follows:

 * 1 bit reserved and set to 0,
 * 4 bits to indicate the H3 Unidirectional Edge index mode,